Components of an anorexia meal plan

 Still, there are no set rules or regulations when it comes to the amount of calories or types of foods someone should be incorporating into their meal plans.
 That's why it's important to consult a registered dietitian nutritionist when developing the best meal plan for you.

-Each patient’s meal plan will differ based upon their unique needs and preferences, but there are some general components of an adequate anorexia nervosa recovery meal plan.
-Meal plans will always include a variety of foods that allow you to obtain the nutrition you need to function your best.
+Each patient’s meal plan will differ based upon their unique needs and preferences, but generally, there are some suggestions that can help ensure you obtain the nutrition you need to function your best.

 - 25-35% calories from fat

 Beyond these general recommendations, patients in anorexia nervosa recovery typically don’t need special foods.
 Everyday foods that most families eat can be incorporated into the diet to support healing, rebuild tissue, and correct nutritional deficiencies.5

 For some people, a healthy meal plan may contain a high amount of calories, even compared to someone not in AN recovery.
 Studies have linked high-caloric refeeding (HCR) to shortened hospital stays among those in the early stages of AN recovery.2